vx68k/cppunitx/sphinx/exception.rst

 Exceptions
 ==========

+The header ``<cppunitx/exception>`` defines the class for exceptions.

 .. cpp:namespace:: cppunitx

-.. cpp:class:: AssertionError : public std::runtime_error
+.. cpp:class:: AssertionFailedException: public std::runtime_error

-   This exception class indicates an assertion failure was detected.
+   This class represents the exceptions thrown when an assertion failed.